 Managed services providers operating one- or two-person shops have a lot of activities to pack into a business day.
 After providing services to customers, troubleshooting, following up on new business leads, and chasing payments, there’s probably a tendency to back-burner projects such as implementing professional services automation (PSA) software.

-Brad Schow, VP, Consulting Services for ConnectWise, says, however, “If your business has grown to three people or more, it’s time.”
+However, Brad Schow, VP of consulting services for ConnectWise, says, “If your business has grown to three people or more, it’s time.”

 What You’re Missing without Professional Service Automation

 “MSPs working alone or with a partner are so busy muscling through, and it all seems to be held together by osmosis, but after a business has grown to three or more people, the cracks begin to show,” Schow says.
-At that point, it’s harder to keep track of tickets, manage documents, and establish consistent vernacular.
+At that point, keeping track of tickets, managing documents, and establishing consistent vernacular is harder.

 Where to Begin

-Schow stresses that you need to maintain the proper perspective as you incorporate professional services automation software into your operation.
+Schow stresses that you must maintain the proper perspective while incorporating professional services automation software into your operation.
 “Marketers in the industry may tell you that when you’ve turned on all of the features of a PSA tool, it will fully transform your business,” he says.
 “This can be a source of frustration.
 Smaller customers may want to turn on features they don’t have the time to use and manage properly,” he says.

-It’s smart to start only with the PSA features you need today, which may be tracking tickets, managing the terms of agreements, and customer relationship management (CRM).
+It’s wise to start only with the PSA features you need today: tracking tickets, managing the terms of agreements, and customer relationship management (CRM).
 “As you grow, you can turn on more features,” Schow says.

 “MSPs who integrate with accounting and get the data they need to run their businesses are the ones we see grow and realize the greatest value from the tool,” Schow comments.